-This guide will review the seven best fly reels under 200 and tell you what to look for when you need one.
+This guide will review the eight best fly reels under 200 and tell you what to look for when you need one.

-There’s nothing wrong in going all flashy and splurging on an expensive and luxury reel.
+There’s nothing wrong in going all flashy and splurging on expensive and luxury reels from Tibor or Nautilius.
 It’s just that buying a modest one won’t make you any bad at angling.
 After using and reviewing tons of fly reels how about I tell you the seven best fly reels under 200 that are pretty rad at their job and still won’t rob you of your earnings.
 Redington RISE III is certainly top of the list.

-- Sage Spectrum C Fly Fishing Reel – Best in Die-Cast
+- Sage Spectrum C Fly Fishing Reel – Best Fly reel under 200$

 - Redington Reels Crosswater – Beginners Friendly